cisagov/prescup-challenges/pc5/individual-a/round3-the-passed-of-us/README.md

 - [T0103](https://niccs.cisa.gov/workforce-development/nice-framework): Examine recovered data for information of relevance to the issue at hand.
 - [T0238](https://niccs.cisa.gov/workforce-development/nice-framework): Extract data using data carving techniques (e.g., Forensic Tool Kit [FTK], Foremost).

+## ⚠️ Large Files ⚠️
+This challenge includes large files as a separate download.
+Please download the large files [here](https://presidentscup.cisa.gov/files/pc5/individuala-round3-the-passed-of-us.zip).
+The zip contains the webroot directory for the secrets page and the backup file storage page.
+The zipped file is ~230 MBs and the extracted file set is ~500 MBs.

 ## Background